nafisahmad/NetworkingProject/README.md

    * My future goals associated with the project includes :-

-        * Making it more versatile for various purposes:-
+        1. Making it more versatile for various purposes:-

-            * Since in the project I have used threads, I would be incorporating *fork* feature also with it.
-I can be used in handling multiple clients in following way :-
+            * Since in the project I have used threads, I would be incorporating *fork* feature also with it in more productive manner.
+It can be used in handling multiple clients in following way :-

             *  Just like any social media application( like whatsapp), where in a group chat there is an option of privately messaging the particular client at any point of time, in the same fashion I would be integrating this feature as well.
 It can be made possible using *fork*

-        * Since, in my current project , there is a server which basically tracks all the communication happening among the clients, so adding more features to server(basically giving *admin powers*) would make the project more powerful.
+        2. Since, in my current project , there is a server which basically tracks all the communication happening among the clients, so adding more features to server(basically giving *admin powers*) would make the project more powerful.
 Following are the features which I am currently looking forward to work on :-

             * Removing particular client with/without its concern

             * Saving the data tracked in a encrypted manner in a text file.
 Hence,if in future there comes the need to produce the data of what happened durin the past meetings, then it could be displayed by the server(admin).

-        * In current project, each client enters the meeting through his/her name which is then assigned a unique client id.
+        3. In current project, each client enters the meeting through his/her name which is then assigned a unique client id.
 So, in order to increase the security of the system, proper *authentication* can be set-up wherein client is required to enter his/her Username as well as *password*

-       * Current project takes care of the sharing/transfer of messages/tweets and  history tracker.
+       4. Current project takes care of the sharing/transfer of messages/tweets and  history tracker.
 I would like to ensure sharing of files also.
 Like there can be transfer of files among clients which includes modification, concatenation of file data.

-     * Above mentioned points are just the things which I currently feel would make it more versatile.
-I am sure there is much more scope on what extra can be integrated and I will continue working on them as well.